ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 ## ibmcloud dns resource-record-update
 {: #update-resource-record}

-Update a resource record for a given DNS zone.
+Update a resource record for a DNS zone.

 ```